heavy-james/AutoUml/README.md

         add "com.heavy.autouml.model"
     }

-    //specify classes to create the diagram in the result. both with classes specified by packages classes {
+    //specify classes to create the diagram in the result. together with classes specified by packages classes {
         add "com.heavy.autouml.controller.organization.DiagramDataOrganiser"
     }